 Like many of the other innovations that have been discussed the past several weeks on this blog, I believe that the semantic web will seamlessly become part of our lives.

 Let’s look at what the web can do for us already.

 * Amazon.com and Netflix can make pretty good recommendations based on past purchasing behavior of you and people who “are most like you.”

-* Pandora.com has an amazing engine that allows you to create a custom radio station by inputing songs or artists that you like and then giving songs a thumbs up or down, adjusting the algorithms so that you get your own personalized station.
+* Pandora.com has an amazing engine that allows you to create a custom radio station by inputting songs or artists that you like and then giving songs a thumbs up or down, adjusting the algorithms so that you get your own personalized station.

 * StumbleUpon does the same thing, but for the entire web!
-You can customize your web surfing experiences, or narrow it for just images or customize you video surfing experiences.
+You can customize your web surfing experiences, or narrow it for just images or customize your video surfing experiences.
 Beyond that, StumbleUpon now takes your social network’s preferences in consideration and tells you how similar you are to other people in their network.
 I do believe people who want to see the future of the web need to pay more attention to StumbleUpon.

 * Delicious can recommend which tags you should use when you save a link.